-> If you want to get quicker, you need to have someone ahead of you to pull you along.
+If you want to get quicker, you need to have someone ahead of you to pull you along.
 Think about the pacers you see at large half marathons and full marathons.
 Why do you think race directors enlist pacers for even their elite athletes?
 Because pacers are typically used to help athletes set new world records and/or personal records.
-If you are not in the league of setting a world record, a pacer still can help you maintain your speed throughout your race to reach a personal best.
+If you are not in the league of setting a world record a pacer still can help a you maintain your speed throughout your race to reach a personal best.

-> So where can you get the chance to train with people of all pace ranges?
+So where can you get the chance to train with people of all pace ranges?
 Find a local team to train with!
 Many communities have free clubs, paid group training programs, and gyms that host runs.

 Still nervous about taking the step to run with people who may be ahead of you?
 Lets go over the benefits of training within a group with various paces: